WDI-SEA/react-development-course-materials/Additional Resources/TicTacToe Lab/03-tic-tac-toe-lab.md

 ### Hints

-Note: In the code, a "move" is also referred to as a "step."
+- In the code, a "move" is also referred to as a "step."

-In this repository, there's a file called `hints.rtf` that includes a breakdown (in plain English) of what needs to be done.
+- In this repository, there's a file called `hints.rtf` that includes a breakdown (in plain English) of what needs to be done.

 ## Solution